 - a) You have learnt about some of the important monuments in the lesson.
 Identify them in the Indian map. - b) The Kakatiyas and the Satavahanas of our region are some of the important personalities of our country.
 Identify the places belonging to them in the map of Telangana State. - 6.
-Appreciation, Values and Awareness towards Bio-diversity - a) What can we do to protect the monuments? - b) How can you say that our country's culture is great? - c) What elements of our culture do you like?
+Appreciation, Values and Awareness towards Bio-diversity - a) What can we do to protect the monuments?

+6. I can strive to protect the monuments of our country.

+- b) How can you say that our country's culture is great? - c) What elements of our culture do you like?
 What do you do to protect them? - d) Perform mono-action to depict any one of the famous personalities of our country.